-As of 2014, 62 per cent of the world’s adult population has an account, up nine points from 2011.
+As of 2014, 62 per cent of the world’s adult population has an account, up from 53 per cent in 2011.
 Around 700 million adults worldwide gained access to bank accounts over this period.
 However, there are still two billion people, primarily in rural areas in developing countries, who do not have access to formal financial services.
-The percentage of people who have an account increased in each country income group from 2011 to 2014, with the greatest increase is in the middle income (MIC) group (31.3 to 40.9 average per cent).
-However, while more than 80 per cent of adults in developed countries have accounts, less than 50 per cent have accounts in developing countries, and only 27 per cent have accounts in LDCs in 2014.
+The percentage of people who have an account increased in each country grouping from 2011 to 2014, with the greatest increase in middle-income countries (34.2 to 44.6 per cent).
+However, while more than 80 per cent of adults in developed countries have accounts, less than 50 per cent have accounts in developing countries, and only 21.5 per cent have accounts in LDCs in 2014.
 In addition, access on its own is not sufficient.
 The quality of services and utilization rates are also important.

 LDCs, especially African LDCs show a clear decreasing trend in starting business costs since 2013, but the pace is getting slower.
 Countries in Latin America and the Caribbean show a small increase at starting business cost since 2015.
 Since World Bank Enterprise Analysis Unit did surveys in different years for different countries, the latest available survey data is used for each country.
-Share is likely to be significantly higher for Europe than represented in the chart as data includes only a limited number of high-income countries.
-See more information IFC's article on Access To Credit Among Micro, Small, And Medium Enterprises.
+Share is likely to be significantly higher for Europe than represented in the figure as data includes only a limited number of high-income countries.
+See IFC's article on Access to Credit among Micro, Small, and Medium Enterprises for more information.

 Financial capability is critical for people to be able to make sound decisions regarding their finance and use of financial services.
 Financial literacy is seen as one element of financial capability and has proven to be important for employability as well the ability of individuals to start and manage their own enterprises.